International Women's Day 2022

 Medical reformer, advocate for women’s rights and founder of the Scottish Women's Hospitals.

-Born in India, where her father was in the service of the East India Company, the Inglis family moved to Edinburgh in 1878.
+Born in India, Elsie and her family moved to Edinburgh in 1878.

-Elsie enrolled in Dr Sophia Jex-Blake's Edinburgh School of Medicine for Women.
-After qualifying, she started work at the New Hospital for Women in London, then the Rotunda in Dublin, a leading maternity hospital.
-She returned to Edinburgh in 1894 to set up a medical practice with fellow student Jessie Maclaren MacGregor.
+After qualifying from Dr Sophia Jex-Blake's Edinburgh School of Medicine for Women, in 1894 Elsie set up a medical practice with fellow student Jessie Maclaren MacGregor.
 She also opened a maternity hospital for poor women, and a midwifery resource centre.

 A philanthropist, she often waived fees and would pay for her patients to recuperate by the seaside.